QOM-One/qom-network/docs/validators/setup/disk_optimization.md

 ```

 Configuring `pruning-keep-recent = "0"` might sound tempting, but this
-will risk database corruption if the `evmosd` is killed for any reason.
+will risk database corruption if the `qomd` is killed for any reason.
 Thus, it is recommended to keep the few latest states.

 ## Logging